triton-inference-server/server/docs/protocol/extension_binary_data.md

 provided with value 0 to indicate that the request body doesn't include the inference header.

-Note that because the inference header is omitted, all the model output will be requested to be returned in binary tensor form as described in the previous section.
+Note that because the inference header is omitted, the request will be treated as batch-1 request if the model supports batching, and all the model output will be requested to be returned in binary tensor form as described in the previous section.

 ### Examples